Starrcade '83: A Flare for the Gold: Background

-The match between the team of Jack and Jerry Brisco and the team of Ricky Steamboat and Jay Youngblood stemmed from their feud which began earlier in the year.
-In the storyline, they were originally friends before the Briscos became antagonists by turning on Steamboat and Youngblood.
+The match between the team of Jack and Jerry Brisco and the team of Ricky Steamboat and Jay Youngblood stemmed from their months-long feud.
+In storyline, they were originally friends until the Briscos turned on Steamboat and Youngblood.
 The Briscos won the NWA World Tag Team Championship from Steamboat and Youngblood on June 18.
 The match between the team of Bob Orton Jr. and Dick Slater and the team of Mark Youngblood and Wahoo McDaniel was made for Youngblood and McDaniel to avenge Orton and Slater's attack on their friend Flair.
-The match between Greg Valentine and Roddy Piper was made to culminate their feud, which stemmed from their match on April 30.
-During which Valentine used the ring bell to attack Piper's left ear.
+The match between Greg Valentine and Roddy Piper was made to conclude their feud, which stemmed from a match on April 30 in which Valentine used the ring bell to attack Piper's left ear.
 Piper lost the NWA United States Heavyweight Championship, and 75 percent of the hearing in the ear.

 Charlie Brown faced The Great Kabuki in a Title vs. Mask match at Starrcade.
 In August, Jimmy Valiant was forced to leave JCP after losing a Loser Leaves Town match to Kabuki.
 Valiant returned under the name Charlie Brown and wore a mask to hide his identity.
-Kabuki speculated that Brown was Valiant, and was given the opportunity to expose Valiant in their Title vs. Mask match.
+Kabuki claimed that Brown was Valiant, and got the opportunity to expose Valiant in a Title vs. Mask match.
 In the match, Kabuki defended his NWA Television Championship, and Brown defended his mask.
-If Brown was revealed to be Valiant, he would be suspended by the NWA for one year.
-The match between Carlos Colon and Abdullah the Butcher was a continuation of their long feud in the World Wrestling Council promotion from the late 1970s.
+If Brown was revealed to be Valiant, he would be suspended by the NWA for a year.
+The match between Carlos Colon and Abdullah the Butcher continued their years-long feud in the World Wrestling Council.
 Other matches were not a result of a storyline.